You Were Never Really Here: Production

 On 11 May 2016, it was reported that Lynne Ramsay would write and direct an adaptation of Jonathan Ames' novella You Were Never Really Here, starring Joaquin Phoenix.
 The project would be shopped to Cannes buyers.
-Although it was initially reported that A24 had acquired the project, Amazon Studios bought U.S. rights to You Were Never Really Here on 13 May 2016.
+Although it was initially reported that A24 had acquired the project for $2 million, Amazon Studios bought U.S. rights to You Were Never Really Here for around $3.5 million on 13 May 2016.
 Principal photography took place during August 2016 in and around New York City.
 Some interior scenes were shot at Kaufman Astoria Studios.
 On 2 May 2017, it was confirmed that composer Jonny Greenwood would score the film.
 The film was still a work in progress when it premiered at the Cannes Film Festival on 27 May 2017.